 The Chattahoochee River National Recreation Area is one of the coolest places in Atlanta.
 While we may not be close to the ocean, we can still get plenty of water fun by visiting Chattahoochee River.
-You can be adventurous and “shoot the Hooch” like a local by tubing or kayaking down river.
+We can be adventurous and “shoot the ‘hooch” like a local by tubing or kayaking down river.
 Then walk or bike on the shaded trails that meander alongside.

 For less structured fun, we like to take off our shoes and socks and wade into the Chattahoochee to cool off, skip stones or wave to the tubers floating by.
-You can also go fishing, paddle board or just while away an afternoon sitting on the river banks.
+We can also go fishing, paddleboarding or just while away an afternoon sitting on the river banks.

-Insider tip: The river has several access points, though the most popular one is in Sandy Springs, GA.
-You can also access it in Buckhead, Roswell, Duluth and Smyrna (among other less-traveled places).
+Insider tip: The river has several access points, though the most popular one is in Sandy Springs, Ga.
+It also is accessible from Buckhead, Roswell, Duluth and Smyrna (among other less-traveled places).